Skip to content

 1. Start with Zendesk Explore: Access it via the product tray under Analytics.

-3. Build Custom Reports: For deep insights, create a new query in Explore.
+3. Build Custom Reports: For deeper insights, create a new query in Explore.
 Choose your dataset (e.g., Support: Tickets), add your metrics (e.g., First reply time (min), Solved tickets), and your attributes (Assignee name, Ticket channel).

-Part 5: Advanced Zendesk Tips and Tricks for Power Users
+Part 5: Advanced Configuration for Power Users

 • Create No-Code Custom Apps with App Builder: Need a unique UI element or to pull in data from an internal tool?
 Use Admin Center > App Builder.
 Describe what you want the app to do in plain English (e.g., "Show all attachments from past tickets for this customer"), and App Builder will generate the code.
 You can place it anywhere, like the ticket sidebar.